 Tomatoes or Tomato Sauce?

 I actually made this dish multiple times.
 (I did really like it.).
-Pictured and described below is using a homemade tomato sauce.
-I also made it once with a medium tomato cooked for a few minutes, which worked well also, since you just need to change the cooking times some as noted in the recipe.
-Of course, a canned tomato sauce would work also.
+Pictured and described below the dish is using a homemade tomato sauce (basically cooked tomatoes with a bit of cream).
+I also made it once with fresh medium tomatoes cooked for a few minutes, which worked well also, since you just need to change the cooking times some as noted in the recipe.
+Of course, a jar of pasta sauce would also work.

 Notes on Technique